rashadalh/rashadalh/README.md

 # Hi there 👋

 ## 🚀 About Me
-Hello world!
-I am a Quant and Data Scientist with a focus on Financial and DeFi applications with 3+ years of diverse work experience.
+I am a blockhain developer with a focus on Financial and DeFi applications with 3+ years of diverse work experience.

-I love working on cool projects at the intersections of Blockchain and DeFi.
-If you think I could be a value add to your project, please do not hestitate to reach out at one of the links here -->  https://linktr.ee/rashadh

 ### Contributions
 - Siren Protocol (Current FT) - Building Hedging and Margin Systems that run both On/Off chain.

+- SeaCows -- Designed withdrawal an pricing mechanism for an XYK NFT AMM.

 - RociFi -- Credit risk model repositiories as Data Science Team Lead. https://github.com/RociFi